ggustin93/ghostly-plus-dashboard/docs/00_PROJECT_DEFINITION/prd.md

 ### 3.2 Detailed Functional Requirements

-> **Implementation Mapping**: For a detailed mapping of these requirements to specific UI screens, please see the [Requirements Traceability Matrix](ui_ux_screens.md#requirements-traceability-matrix) in the UI/UX Screens document.
+> **Implementation Mapping**: For a detailed mapping of these requirements to specific UI screens, please see the [UX_UI_specifications.md](UX_UI_specifications.md) in the Ghostly+ Dashboard: Functional Design and UI/UX Specifications document.

 ### 3.2.1 Authentication and Authorization